The Importance of Knowing Your Miranda Rights

 There have even been situations in the past where lawsuits have been filed against police officers who have intentionally discouraged suspects from contacting a lawyer after they’ve been read their Miranda rights.

-If you believe your Miranda rights have been violated, it’s important that you find an experienced attorney who understands the intricacies of law in your state.
+If you believe your Miranda rights have been violated, you must find an experienced attorney who understands the intricacies of law in your state.
 They’ll be able to determine whether or not an arrest violated your Fifth Amendment rights and how to proceed.